 More on Tricia Ejima

-Ejima represents the University of Hawaiʻi as a 2011 graduate of the Shidler College of Business MBA program and a member of the National Association of College Stores and the National Association of College Auxiliary Services.
+Ejima represents the University of Hawaiʻi as a 2011 graduate of the Shidler College of Business UH program and a member of the National Association of College Stores and the National Association of College Auxiliary Services.

 Ejima started her career with UH Mānoa Campus Services shortly after graduating from the University of Oregon in 2003.
 She has held various positions with the University of Hawaiʻi, including managing the Windward Community College Bookstore and serving as assistant director for Campus Services.